The Babadook: Development

 Kent drew from her experience on the set of Dogville for the assembling of her production team, as she observed that von Trier was surrounded by a well-known "family of people".
 Kent sought her own "family of collaborators to work with for the long term."
 Unable to find all of the suitable people within the Australian film industry, Kent hired Polish director of photography (DOP) Radek Ladczuk, for whom The Babadook was his first-ever English language film, and American illustrator Alexander Juhasz.
 In terms of influences, Kent cited 1960s, '70s and '80s horror—including Eyes Without a Face (1960), Carnival of Souls (1962), The Texas Chain Saw Massacre (1974), Halloween (1978), The Thing (1982) and The Shining (1980)—as well as Vampyr (1932), Nosferatu (1922) and Let the Right One In (2008).

 Although the process was challenging and she was forced to reduce their total budget, producer Kristina Ceyton managed to secure funding of around A$2.5 million from government bodies Screen Australia and the SAFC; however, they still required an additional budget for the construction of the film sets.
 To attain the funds for the sets, Kent and Causeway Films producer Kristina Ceyton launched a Kickstarter crowdfunding campaign in June 2012, with a target of US$30,000.
 Their funding goal was reached on 27 September 2012 through pledges from 259 backers raising $30,071.
 Kent said that the crowdfunding closed a crucial gap in which to cover design and special effects expenses to build a "special visual world".

 Casting the child lead for the film involved casting director Nikki Barrett viewing around 500 audition tapes of young boys, before selecting smaller groups and individuals for in-person improvisation.
 Six-year old Noah Wiseman was selected as a standout, with Kent saying he had a certain innocence about him that older boys did not have, possibly as he is the son of a child psychologist.

 Filming

-The film was primarily shot in Adelaide, South Australia, with most of the interior shots filmed on a sound stage in the city; as funding was from the South Australian state government, this was a requirement that Kent needed to meet.
+Filming began in September 2012.
+It was primarily shot in Adelaide, South Australia, with most of the interior shots filmed on a sound stage in the city; as funding was from the South Australian state government, this was a requirement that Kent needed to meet.
 However, Kent explained to Den of Geek that she is not patriotic and did not want the film to be "particularly Australian".

 I wanted to create a myth in a domestic setting.
 And even though it happened to be in some strange suburb in Australia somewhere, it could have been anywhere.
 I guess part of that is creating a world that wasn't particularly Australian ...
 I'm very happy, actually, that it doesn't feel particularly Australian.